clicknium/clicknium-docs/doc/concepts/parametric_locator.md

 ```

 ## Examples
-How to use the parametric locator for web page and windows applciation?
+How to use the parametric locator for web page and Windows applciation?
 Here are two examples.
 ### Web Example
 ![sample1](./../img/parametric_locator_sample1.png)
 Locate the item in list, , the locator string is as  following after recording: